munificent/game-programming-patterns/book/event-queue.markdown

 and a pull model on the other, you need a buffer between them.
 That's what a queue provides that simpler decoupling patterns don't.

-Queues give control to the code that pulls from it: the receiver can delay processing, aggregate requests, or discard them entirely.
-But it does this by taking control *away* from the sender.
-All it can do is throw a request on the queue and hope for the best.
+Queues give control to the code that pulls from it -- the receiver can delay processing, aggregate requests, or discard them entirely.
+But queues do this by taking control *away* from the sender.
+All the sender can do is throw a request on the queue and hope for the best.
 This makes queues a poor fit when the sender needs a response.